Supercolony-net/knowledge-base/blockchain-advanced/polkadot-beginner.md

 The things in 'basics' section are far from basic though, so be sure **NOT TO SKIP** this whole section.
 It is the core of Polkadot.

-After completing that, proceed to Substrate / Ink.
+After completing that, proceed to Substrate / !ink.

-### Substrate / Ink
+### Substrate / !ink

 It depends on your needs, but it is generally good to know both, at least a little.
-Ink works on Substrate, so learning Substrate benefits ink developers, while Substrate developers might want to know how smart contracts work when designing their runtime.
+!ink works on Substrate, so learning Substrate benefits !ink developers, while Substrate developers might want to know how smart contracts work when designing their runtime.